 We are not professional chefs, nor are we professional food reviewers.
-We come from humble backgrounds and from cultures where food brings people together, is symbolic of friendship, and cultivates a sense of community.
-We sincerely appreciate humble noshing, while at the same time we have have been fortunate to have achieved some measure of success, allowing us to travel widely and experience culinary artistry as well.
+We come from humble backgrounds and from cultures where food brings people together; a world where food is symbolic of friendship and cultivates a sense of community.
+We sincerely appreciate humble noshing.
+At the same time we have have been fortunate to have achieved some measure of success, allowing us to travel widely and experience culinary artistry as well.
 Put simply, we love food, we love the people who passionately prepare food, and we love sharing food with friends.

-This is not a food review site.
-We do not pretend or purport to be professional food critics.
-The reason for this is simple, and is best explained by this quote from the classic food movie Ratatouille:
+But for all that, and to be clear, we do not pretend or purport to be professional food critics.
+The reason for this is simple and is best explained by this quote from the classic food movie Ratatouille: